Yutongzhang20080108/Using-a-Combination-of-DPO-and-RAG-to-Improve-the-Chinese-Poetry-Generation/README.md

 3. Our training data can be seen in train_data_3000.json
 4. All our generation can be seen in dictionary Generation
 5. Our RAG demo can be seen in demo.py
+6. GPT-4o results can be seen in GPT-4o Result